mdrhmn/fcsit-survey-app/README.md

 ### IMPORTANT NOTE:

 When deploying to Heroku, **make sure that your migrations folder are not included inside .gitignore**!
+Heroku will need the migration files to update the PostgreSQL database,

 # References